 Legacy Management approved the LSO Plan for Rocky Flats on December 21, 2005.
-This Plan identifies how the main responsibilities Congress identified in the legislation authorizing the creation of LSO (Section 3118 of the Fiscal Year 2005 Defense Authorization bill) will be carried out at Rocky Flats.
+This Plan identifies how the main responsibilities Congress identified in the legislation authorizing the creation of LSO (Section 3120 of the Fiscal Year 2005 Defense Authorization bill) are to be carried out at Rocky Flats.
 These responsibilities are summarized as follows: